Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 * custom-form-fields - for building a custom hidden input widget and a custom date input widget.
 * custom-layout - for creating custom base templates
 * custom-section - for creating a custom layout widget with hard-coded columns and passing data to child widgets.
+* error-handling - for handling errors and responding to different status codes (error pages)
 * extended-content-block - for overriding the logic of the content block. (valid for any OOB widget)
 * extended-content-list - for creating custom views for the content list widget.
 * graphql - for querying data with graphql